Aimee Carrero: Career

 Carrero landed a recurring role as Danielle in the limited series Maid starring Margaret Qualley.
 The series is inspired by Stephanie Land's memoir Maid: Hard Work, Low Pay, and a Mother's Will to Survive, that premiered on Netflix on October 1, 2021.
 Her character is a survivor of domestic abuse who becomes friends with Alex, Margaret Qualley's character, at the women's shelter.
 Fans and critics of the show praised Danielle as a "fiercely determined character" and "another young mom at the domestic violence shelter who quite literally gets Alex back on her feet" but noted that her story was never completed and the audience is left wondering what happened to her.
 For her role in Maid, she was nominated for Best Supporting Actress – Drama (Television) at Imagen Awards in 2022.

 In 2022, she returned to the stage, in a Los Angeles revival of Edward Albee's play Who's Afraid of Virginia Woolf? starring Zachary Quinto and Calista Flockhart at the Geffen Playhouse.
 Carrero played Honey, part of a naive young couple opposite Graham Phillips.
 Charles McNulty of The Los Angeles Times wrote that, "Carrero brings a spry comic waywardness to her portrayal of the brandy-swigging spouse, who's already growing a bit restless in the shadow of her rising academic star husband."
 For her performance, she was nominated for the Los Angeles Drama Critics Circle Award for Best Featured Performance.

 She appeared in supporting roles in Spirited and Mark Mylod's The Menu in 2022.
 On October 16, 2022, Carrero was given the Breakout Performance Award at the Newport Beach Film Festival.
 In February 2024, she portrayed Vivian, Camila Mendes' character's sister in the Amazon Prime Video romantic comedy film Upgraded (2024).
 In April 2024, Carrero was added to the main cast of Apple TV+'s television drama series Your Friends and Neighbors.
 In a series regular role, she joins an ensemble cast that also includes Olivia Munn, Amanda Peet and Jon Hamm.
 She has one of the main roles as “paramedic student ride along” who ends up being a resident physician named Jessica in the action comedy film Code 3 (2024), set to premiere on September 12, 2024, at the Toronto International Film Festival.
 Co-starring opposite Rainn Wilson and Lil Rel Howery, the film follows a 24-hour shift of busy and overworked paramedics.

+In April 2026, it was announced that Elena Castillo Flores would be guest-starring in Sofia The First: Royal Magic, a sequel to Sofia the First, providing "wisdom and guidance" to Sofia.
+In a social media posting, series creator Craig Gerber confirmed that Carrero would be reprising the role, noted that Carrero was working on other films and TV shows, and stated that Carrero would sing "a few tunes" in the series.